micronesianmacarthur/java-database-capstone/user_stories.md

 ### User Story 3
 **Title:**
-As an Admin user, I want to add doctors to the portal, so that they can access the system to manage appointments.
+As an Admin, I want to add doctors to the portal, so that they can access the system to manage appointments.

 **Acceptance Criteria:**
 1. A `Add Doctor` button must be present in the Admin Dashboard.